-After graduating from Medical School in Peru, Javier Fuentes-León made a radical change in his life and moved to Los Angeles in 1994 to pursue an M.F.A. in film directing at the California Institute of the Arts.
-His thesis film, Rooms, won the National Award for Short Films from the Peruvian government in 1997.
-In 2000, the National Theater of Peru considered his play Mr. Clouds among the best of the year and published it in the compilation Dramaturgia Nacional 2000.
+After becoming a medical doctor in Peru, Javier Fuentes-León studied film at the California Institute of the Arts (CalArts) in Los Angeles.
+His film Rooms (1997) won the Peruvian National Award for Short Films.
+Peru’s National Theater considered his play Mr. Clouds one of the best of 2000 and published it in the compilation Dramaturgia Nacional 2000.